Naltrexone and Bupropion

 Lopinavir: May decrease the serum concentration of BuPROPion.
 Concentrations of the active metabolite, hydroxybupropion, may also be decreased.
 Management: Monitor bupropion response closely.
 Significant bupropion dose adjustments may be necessary to maintain adequate response.
 Avoid the use of naltrexone/bupropion for weight management in patients receiving lopinavir.
 Monitor therapy

 Lorcaserin: BuPROPion may enhance the serotonergic effect of Lorcaserin.
 This could result in serotonin syndrome.
 Management: Seek alternatives to this combination when possible.
 Consider therapy modification

-Lumacaftor: May decrease the serum concentration of CYP2B6 Substrates.
+Lumacaftor: May decrease the serum concentration of CYP2B6 Substrates (High risk with Inducers).
 Monitor therapy